 Proceedings of all meetings are minuted.
+Draft minutes are reviewed by the Chair within 10 business days.
 Minutes of all Board meetings, are circulated to directors, and approved by the Board at the subsequent meeting.
 Resolutions are first put to the Board in draft form (as a "Board Paper") and, once passed, are minuted as approved.

-Approved by the APA Board - 18 June 2021
+Approved by the APA Board - 16 June 2023